seejohnrun/seejohnrun.github.io/_posts/2009-09-03-office-duties.markdown

 By far my favorite part of programming is little scripts that perform functions that save people time.
 This convenient PHP script allows for rotation of office duties on a regular basis.
 Its quick and dirty, but it does its job well.
-It even works with any number of people/duties, they don t need to be one for one.
+It even works with any number of people/duties, they don't need to be one for one.

 we start out with the data: